Tetsuya Yamagami: Mother

 Shortly before Yamagami's first-instance trial in October 2025, his mother gave an in-depth interview to the Japan News Network, in which she stated that her faith in the UC and its teachings has only grown stronger since the assassination, while acknowledging that she had made excessive donations in the past.
-However, she rejected the view that her donations were the reason her son shot Abe, instead attributing the incident to the "[lack of] familial love."
+However, she rejected the view that her donations were the reason her son shot Abe, instead attributing the incident to the "[lack of] familial love".
 She blamed herself over the assassination and said, "If I had not been a mother, things would not have turned out like this."
 On November 13, she was called by Yamagami's defense team as a witness, where she apologized over his actions.
 Her physical appearance was concealed in court.

 Paternal uncle

 Yamagami's paternal uncle, Tōichirō Yamagami (山上 東一郎, Yamagami Tōichirō), is the older brother of Yamagami's father, and has provided many accounts about Yamagami's family.
 Tōichirō was 77 years old when Abe was assassinated.
 Originally working in the construction contractor industry, he obtained an attorney's licence and started his own legal consulting firm in Osaka.
-Despite being a lawyer himself, he appointed a team of defense attorneys to represent Tetsuya during his criminal proceedings.
+Despite being a lawyer himself, he appointed a team of defense attorneys to represent Yamagami during his criminal proceedings.
 After Yamagami's father's death by suicide in 1984, he had been providing financial aid to Yamagami's family for about 20 million yen, up until 2020 when Japan was hit by the COVID-19 pandemic.
 Yamagami's mother often asked him for money to donate to the UC while neglecting her children, to the point that he once threw a cup of tea on her and drove her away in a fit of rage.